 - SPs are not reimbursed for parking or travel expenses, with a few exceptions: - SPs working at Sunnybrook Health Sciences Centre, North York General Hospital, and Scarborough General Hospital are paid a flat rate for travel which is \$20 in addition to their regular pay.
-Travel pay applies equally to SPs driving or using public transit. - SPs training and simulating for the Mississauga Academy of Medicine are provided parking passes. - SPs working out of town (e.g., Hamilton, Oshawa) will be informed of parking and travel compensation at the time of booking.
+Travel pay applies equally to SPs driving or using public transit. - SPs training and simulating for the Mississauga Academy of Medicine, Mississauga Hospital or Credit Valley Hospital are provided parking passes. - SPs working out of town (e.g., Hamilton, Oshawa) will be informed of parking and travel compensation at the time of booking.